Writers Asking Writers Questions | Danielle Elaine & Yvette Luevano

 Where do you find yourself when you are most inspired to write (a place, a mood, etc.)?

 A: I need a lot of time alone and I often have trouble sleeping, so I end up doing most of my writing at night when the house is quiet.
 I'm not necessarily more inspired at night, I just have more time for quiet contemplation when it’s well past midnight and I'm not caught up in whatever needs to be done during the day.
 There's no work, no errands, no commute, everyone is asleep, the phone doesn't ring.
-I just sit with a cup of tea and maybe listen to some music and I read and I write.
+I just sit with a cup of tea and listen to some music and I read and I write.
 In the morning, I try to figure out if it's any good.

 Who are some other writers, authors, poets you are inspired by or admire?

 A: I love Lorca.
 I could never hope to write anything like Federico Garcia, but he's very near and dear to my heart.
 I read Hart Crane, Larry Levis and Adrienne Rich as examples of absolute mastery.
 I read Frank O'Hara and Kenneth Koch for pleasure, I love their styles but I've kind of accepted I can never write like them.
 I wish I could be funny.
 I was really into Sharon Olds in high school, she probably shaped a lot of my early attempts at poetry.
 Michelle Lin and Kazumi Chin both came out with stunning debut collections last year.
-We studied at UCR together years ago.
+We studied at UC Riverside together years ago.
 I keep revisiting their books and I feel honored to know such radical, visionary poets.

 Is there any particular work that made a lasting impression on you (written by yourself or others)?